gigachad228/dotfiles/README.md

 # dotfiles
-My dotfiles for sway and waybar
+My dotfiles for swayfx and waybar